OtaglivE999/Live_Farfield_Soft_fag-gets2/README.txt

 Usage on Windows:
-1. Install Python 3 and ensure `python` is on your PATH. n7paiv-codex/analyze-script-for-ai-voice-analysis-integration
+1. Install Python 3 and ensure `python` is on your PATH.
 2. Run `pip install -r requirements.txt` to install required libraries.
 3. Double-click `enhance_audio.bat` or run it from the command prompt.

- Double-click `enhance_audio.bat` or run it from the command prompt. main
+When prompted:
    - Provide the full path to the input audio file **without quotes**.
    - Provide either a full output file path **or a directory** where the enhanced file will be saved.
 Quotes are optional.
    - Choose the low-frequency enhancement value (e.g. 875).